About email providers

 In the past, people usually received an email account from the same companies that provided their Internet access.
 For example, if AOL provided your Internet connection, you'd have an AOL email address.
 While this is still true for some people, today it's increasingly common to use a free web-based email service, also known as webmail.
 Anyone can use these services, no matter who provides their Internet access.

-Today, the top three webmail providers are Yahoo!, Microsoft's Hotmail, and Google's Gmail.
+Today, the top three webmail providers are Yahoo!, Microsoft's Outlook.com (previously Hotmail), and Google's Gmail.
 These providers are popular because they allow you to access your email account from anywhere with an Internet connection.
 You can also access webmail on your mobile device.